intel/neural-compressor/neural_compressor/prune/README.md

-We validate the pruning technique on typical models across various domains (including CV, NLP, and Recommendation System) and the examples are listed in [Pruning Examples](../../docs/source/pruning_details.md#examples).
+We validate the pruning technique on typical models across various domains (including CV and NLP) and the examples are listed in [Pruning Examples](../../docs/source/pruning_details.md#examples).
 A complete overview of validated examples including quantization, pruning and distillation results could be found in  [INC Validated examples](../../docs/source/validated_model_list.md#validated-pruning-examples).

-Please refer to pruning examples([TensorFlow](../../examples/README.md#Pruning), [PyTorch](../../examples/README.md#Pruning-1)) for more information.
+Please refer to pruning examples [PyTorch](../../examples/README.md#Pruning-1)) for more information.

+## Citation